Cairns: Bus

 A public bus transit network exists within the city, with two transit hubs located within the CBD: the Cairns Central Railway Station precinct, and the Cairns City Bus Station located within the Lake street and Shield street area, through which all bus lines operate and provide linkage to taxi, ride share and intercity rail services.
 The transit network includes most parts of the city, from Palm Cove in the north, Gordonvale in the south and Redlynch to the west.
-It is managed throughout the city by Translink: through a service contract with the Sunbus Cairns company, however the Go Card ticketing system has not been implemented in the region.
+It is managed throughout the city by Translink: through a service contract with the Kinetic Cairns, however the go card ticketing system has not been implemented in the region.
 A smaller shuttle bus service, Jon's Kuranda Bus runs between Cairns and Kuranda alongside other private coach services.
 The main bus hubs in the Cairns CBD are the Cairns City bus station, opened in 2014, and at Cairns Central, the former servicing almost all bus lines in Cairns.

 Cairns is served by long-distance coaches to Brisbane, and regional cities to the south.
 Coaches also operate west to Mount Isa via Townsville, and to Alice Springs and Darwin in the Northern Territory.

-Taxis and transportation network companies

-Cairns also has a major taxi company, Cairns Taxis, which services the Cairns region.
-Uber was introduced to the region in March 2017, servicing the greater region.
-Ola launched in February 2020.

 Rail

 Cairns railway station is the terminus for Queensland's North Coast railway line, which follows the eastern seaboard from Brisbane.
 Services are operated by Queensland Rail (QR) and include the high-speed Diesel Tilt Train.
 Freight trains also operate along the route, with a QR Freight handling facility located at Portsmith.

 Pacific National Queensland (a division of Pacific National, owned by Asciano Limited) operates a rail siding at Woree.
 It runs private trains on the rail network owned by the Queensland State Government and managed by QR's Network Division.

 The Kuranda Scenic Railway operates from Cairns.
 The tourist railway ascends the Macalister Range and is not used for commuter services.
 It passes through the suburbs of Stratford, Freshwater (stopping at Freshwater Station) and Redlynch before reaching Kuranda.

 Freight services to Forsayth were discontinued in the mid-1990s.
 These were mixed freight and passenger services that served the semi-remote towns west of the Great Dividing Range.
 There is now a weekly passenger-only service, The Savannahlander, that leaves Cairns on Wednesday mornings.
 The Savannahlander is run by a private company, Cairns Kuranda Steam Trains.

-Cairns is served by a narrow gauge cane railway (or cane train) network that hauls harvested sugar cane to the Mulgrave Sugar Mill located in Gordonvale.
+Cairns is served by a narrow-gauge cane railway (or cane train) network that hauls harvested sugar cane to the Mulgrave Sugar Mill located in Gordonvale.
 The pressure of urban sprawl on land previously cultivated by cane farmers has seen this network reduced over recent years.